-The Fair Housing Clinic has two sections, to accommodate students who wish to take a second semester of the clinic.
-The program is offered as a four-credit, semester long clinical course open to a maximum of 8 students.
-The Clinic will include a classroom component, and various fieldwork experiences to include participation in outreach activities, citizen and attorney training programs, various practice simulations and culminating in the production of a mock trial, to be professionally produced and used as a training vehicle for future clinic classes at Howard Law and around the country.
-The Classroom component will consist of two, one and one half hour seminars each week, during which students will study various aspects of the provision of public and private housing in the United States, including the laws prohibiting discrimination, according to race, gender, disability, family size, etc. Particular emphasis will be placed on the Fair Housing Act of 1968 and amendments of 1988, as well as the Americans with Disabilities Act and other state and local proscriptions on discrimination in housing.
-Students will work on investigations in a limited number of actual cases currently pending before the D.C.
-Office of Human Rights, and be supervised by supervising attorney.
+The Fair Housing Clinic has two sections to accommodate students who wish to take a second semester of the clinic.
+Each section is offered as a four-credit, semester long clinical course.
+In the classroom component, students will study various aspects of the provision of public and private housing in the United States, including the laws prohibiting discrimination, according to race, gender, disability, family size, etc. Particular emphasis will be placed on the Fair Housing Act of 1968 and amendments of 1988, as well as the Americans with Disabilities Act and other state and local proscriptions on discrimination in housing.
+Additionally, students will study D.C. laws and regulations related to tenancies and housing conditions.

 General Externship Program

 No enrollment will be permitted, or credit given, for a paid externship.
-Evaluation will be based on the studentís performance at the placement site (by the law school supervisor and the field supervisor), participation in classroom sessions, and periodic reviews of the studentís journal.
-A grade of ďpass or no-passĒ will be awarded.
+Evaluation will be based on the student’s performance at the placement site (by the law school supervisor and the field supervisor), participation in classroom sessions, and periodic reviews of the student’s journal.
+A grade of “pass or no-pass” will be awarded.